2025 CAMP CMP Symposium

 Please reach out to Leila Boyea at the CAMP office (lboyea@clarkson.edu), CAMP Director Devon Shipp (dshipp@clarkson.edu), or CAMP Business Development Director Eric Xu (ericxu@clarkson.edu) if you have questions.

 The goal of the poster session is to provide an opportunity to network, learn about each other’s work and interests, and meet academic and industrial colleagues for future collaborative research.
+A list of the posters (titles, authors, presenters) can be found here.

 Confirmed Invited Speakers

-Speaker NameAffiliation Presentation Title
+Speaker NameAffiliation Title

-Dougherty, Mark TEL AmericaKEYNOTE: The Dual Challenge: Addressing Technology Inflections & Sustainability Simultaneously
+Dougherty, Mark TEL AmericaKeynote: The Dual Challenge: Addressing Technology Inflections & Sustainability Simultaneously

-Basim, Bahar Intel Corporation PLENARY: Microelectronics Manufacturing: A Vision Towards the Future of CMP as an Enabler
+Basim, Bahar Intel Corporation Plenary: Microelectronics Manufacturing: A vision towards the future of CMP as an enabler

-Bernatis, Paul DuPontPLENARY: Enabling Sub-3 nm Transistor Miniaturization and Multilayer Z Stacking with CMP Consumables Innovation
+Bernatis, Paul DuPontPlenary: Enabling Sub 3 nm Transistor Miniaturization and Multilayer Z Stacking with CMP Consumables Innovation

 Afekare, Dayo DuPont Tribo-Electrochemical Phenomena at Cu CMP & PCMP Interfaces: Enabling Performance Prediction and Technology Differentiation